Size-biased diffusion limits and the inclusion process: Introduction and main results

+Here $\mathcal{M}_1([0,1])$ denotes the set of probability measures on $[0,1]$, equipped with the topology induced by weak convergence of measures.
 Note that this corresponds to a size-biased empirical measure on the space of mass fractions $[0,1]$.
 Not every measure in $\mathcal{M}_1([0,1])$ can be approximated by particle configurations using $\mu^{(\cdot)}_{L,N}$, e.g. every point mass $\alpha \delta_z$ in \eqref{eq_def_dLfin_embedding} satisfies $\alpha\geq z$.
-Instead, we restrict ourselves to the closed subspace
+Instead, we restrict ourselves to the closed subspace of atomic measures

 defined as the range of the function

 where $\overline{\nabla}$ denotes the Kingman simplex